 “Learn while you sleep” ads don’t talk about this.
 It’s work.

 They also don’t touch on the importance of good sleep hygiene when it comes to undertaking a project to learn while you sleep.
-Consistent, healthy sleep practices are very important to both your health and to retaining the material.
+Consistent, healthy sleep practices are fundamental to both your health and to retain the material.

-Learning another language is time consuming and hard.
-Listening to recordings in a new language seems like a good way to get some additional hours of practice in.
+Learning another language is time-consuming and challenging.
+Listening to recordings in a new language seems like an excellent way to get some additional hours of practice in.

 The bedroom is a perfect place to listen to these kinds of recordings.

-You might have to listen to the same tape twice — or even more — but being able to do two things at once is a pretty powerful benefit.
+You might have to listen to the same tape twice — or even more — but being able to do two things at once is a pretty significant benefit.

 This passive learning reinforcement strategy works for more than foreign language and classroom lectures.
 You can listen to podcasts, books on tape, and you can even make your own recordings by reading into a recorder, many programs of which are available on the smartphone.

-The key, however, is that it’s best to pursue topics which you’re already well acquainted with.
+The key, however, is that it’s best to pursue topics that you’re already well-acquainted with.
 You’re rounding your knowledge out.
 You’re making the mental connections more accessible.
 Very likely, nothing more.

 Seeing if this kind of passive learning works for you is perfect for doing a study of one.

 The key is to be as objective as possible when gauging the effects of your experiment.
 This helps you reinforce the behavior to yourself.